pwncollege/linux-luminarium/processes/start-backgrounded/DESCRIPTION.md

-Of course, you don't have to suspend processes to background them: you can start the backgrounded right off the bat!
+Of course, you don't have to suspend processes to background them: you can start them backgrounded right off the bat!
 It's easy; all you have to do is append a `&` to the command, like so:

 ```console